o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 toc: true
 ---

 The `o3de` Python script provides a solution to accomplish project configuration tasks using the command line interface (CLI).
 It aggregates all of the functions from lower-level scripts in Open 3D Engine (O3DE), so users can access them from a single point.
-The main driver script is located in the engine folder at `[/scripts/o3de.py](http://o3de.py)`.
+The script is located in the engine folder at `/scripts/o3de.py`.

 The `o3de` Python script is responsible for multiple tasks: